brikkr/capsule/README.md

-# Capsule : SDK for Solid Application 🚀
+# Capsule : The Solid SDK 🚀
 Capsule contains the tools you need to build a Solid Application.
+More specifically, the SDK includes:
+* Solid libraries and API
+*